dev-saeddaoud/Pie-Chart/README.md

 ## Features
  - Displaying the total income and expenses on a pie chart
  - Adding new entries and deleting old entries
+ - Updating the chart with smooth transition with each added/deleted entry
- - Frontend form validation check to make sure the data entered is valid and not duplicate
+ - Frontend form validation check to make sure the data entered by the user is valid and not duplicate
- - Responsive design to work on diferent screen sizes.
+ - Responsive design to work on diferent screen sizes